FaryalKhwaja/Shopping-list/README.md

-# Shopping-list
+# Shopping List Site

-A simple web app that lets users add and delete items from a shopping list.
-Built using HTML, CSS, and JavaScript, this project demonstrates DOM manipulation, event handling, and input validation.
-Each item added creates a new list entry with a delete button, allowing real-time updates to the list.
+A simple shopping list web application built using HTML, CSS, and JavaScript.
+Users can type in items, add them to a list, and remove them with a click — all without page reloads.

+## Features

+- Add items to your shopping list
+- Remove individual items with a Delete button
+- Automatically refocuses input after each action
+- Ignores empty or blank entries

+## What I Learned

+- DOM element creation and manipulation
+- Event listeners (click, focus)
+- Input validation using .trim()
+- Dynamic UI updates without refreshing the page

+## Tech Stack

+- HTML5
+- CSS3
+- JavaScript (Vanilla)